Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - the current slice covers per-user viewport camera state, look/cursor-capture state, last cursor position bookkeeping, presence state, startup-scene logical mesh instances, selection state, and object transform authority for the startup scene
 - renderer-owned `RenderMeshSubmission` objects are no longer authoritative session state; they are now rebuilt from logical session scene data through an adapter at render time
+- submission-time mesh resolution now stamps `RenderMeshSubmission` with a typed `VulkanMesh*`, so the Vulkan render loop no longer performs RTTI checks (`dynamic_pointer_cast`) per submitted mesh
+- diagnostic submission names were moved out of `RenderMeshSubmission` and into a separate debug-data registry so the steady-state renderer path does not carry per-submission heap-backed strings
 - all scene objects are now backed by an Instance hierarchy rooted at `DataModel`; `EditorSession` owns a `std::unique_ptr<DataModel>` and keeps `EditorSceneState::Items` synchronized as a projection of the live tree
 - `SetSceneState` and `SetSceneItems` rebuild the Instance tree from the provided snapshot, enabling rehydration and round-trip restore
 - entity/component/object registries, locks, presence, and asset editing state remain future work